 Copper Canyon Press

 • Indicate in your query letter that you have identified the rights holder, unless the book is in the public domain.
 Ideally, a conversation regarding the rights to the book will have been engaged with the rights holder prior to your submission.

-Your manuscript sample will be read and collectively evaluated by the Copper Canyon Press editorial team including (but not limited to) our current interns, contracted readers, Editor, and Executive Editor.
-After reading sample submissions, the editorial team will request full manuscripts from a select number of poets or translators each open reading period.
+Your manuscript sample will be read and collectively evaluated by our editorial team.
+After reading all sample submissions, the editorial team may request full manuscripts from a select number of poets or translators each open reading period.
 We ask that you refrain from sending a full manuscript unless you have specifically been invited to do so.

-Each poet and translator is a vital part of our community and we thank you for trusting us with your work!
+Each poet and translator is a vital part of our community; we thank you for trusting us with your work!

+Copper Canyon Press